Checking all available options...

 Property owners select O’Connor to represent them in property tax protests more often than any other firm because:

-• Relationships with appraisal district staff help us to understand what is necessary to reduce your property taxes.
+• Our connections with staff at the appraisal district help us figure out what needs to be done to lower your property taxes.

-• Due to our expertise, we have been able to gather sales and uneven appraisal data in a way that complies with the requirements set out by the Guadalupe County ARB and the Guadalupe CAD.
+• Because we are skilled, we have been able to collect data on sales and unequal appraisals in a way that meets the needs of the Guadalupe County ARB and the Guadalupe CAD.

-Guadalupe Appraisal District’s (CAD) formal and informal hearing results are displayed below:
+Guadalupe Appraisal District’s formal and informal hearing results are displayed below:

 Save With O’Connor